 “Absolutely savage… absurdly funny… truly original… In a story that takes us from a parochial redneck backwater to the sparkly lights of Big City and back again, we follow the fate of the Wakeling sisters.
 A supporting cast of batshit crazies dance onstage and off again as we reel from one delicious scene to another and the plotline shifts from now to then, from here to there and back to here.
 If that sounds a little chaotic, I can only assure you that the chaos is strictly in the comedy.
 The novel itself is as tight as a fist and punches twice as hard.”

-—Anne Cunningham, Irish Independent
+—Anne Cunningham, book critic, Irish Independent